hpyproject/hpyproject.org/pages/index.rst

 ==============

-HPy is under active development. `0.0.4`__ is the latest alpha release but we will soon leave the _alpha_ state and working hard towards a stable release.
+HPy is under active development. `0.0.4`__ is the latest alpha release but we will soon leave the _alpha_ state and are working hard towards a stable release.

 .. __: https://hpyproject.org/blog/posts/2022/06/hpy-0.0.4-third-public-release/

-In the last year, we invested a lot of effort in adding more APIs by migration important packages (in particular, checkout our numpy_ port).
-We also improved our documentation a lot (in particular the `API reference`_).
+We feel that the HPy ABI is stable enough now that we can fulfill our backwards and forwards binary compatibility promises with the upcoming release, and that the API now covers enough use cases to migrate important packages (in particular, checkout our numpy_ port).
+We also provide porting guides and extensive documentation (in particular the `API reference`_).

 We are, of course, always open for design discussions and new reqiurements.